Employment in Slovakia

 If you are looking for employment in Slovakia, we can provide you with the information where you can learn a lot more about employment opportunities in Slovakia.

-Because, there is no central source of info about employment opportunities in Slovakia and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that looking for employment in Slovakia, demands more then writing your Slovakia CV with Slovakia cover letter in another language - it requires methodical preparation.
+Because, there is no central source of info about employment opportunities in Slovakia and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that looking for employment in Slovakia, demands more than writing your Slovakia CV with Slovakia cover letter in another language - it requires methodical preparation for Slovakia job interview.

 A foreign individual (i.e., one who is not a Slovak permanent resident or citizen), who intends to have employment in Slovakia is typically required to possess a Slovakia work permit or other authorization to legally do so.
 Often, some luck is the factor for whether an individual will get employment in Slovakia.

 Most visits to Slovakia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 Demonstrations and protests remain a concern throughout the country.
 In recent years, the Slovakian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.